pprunty/pprunty.github.io/posts/04-nextjs-pwa.md

 ![Optional Description](https://patrickprunty.com/gifs/pwa_desktop.gif)

-This guide will cover the essential steps to transform your NextJS/ReactJS application into a PWA.
+Follow the instructions in this guide which will cover the essential steps to transform your NextJS/ReactJS application into a PWA.
 We will start with using Google Chrome Lighthouse for performance auditing to ensure PWA compliance, and then implement service workers for offline caching to enhance functionality and user experience.

 ## Google Chrome Lighthouse